-By now, all of you lovely readers should know that we here at Partners in Fire are on a dedicated quest for Fire.
-Many of my PF friends who tag along with us on our journey are very well aware of the concept of Fire, but this is for my friends in other niches who may not understand it as well.
-Have you ever asked yourself what the Fire Fundamentals are?
-If so, this post is for you!
-We’re going to talk about the basic concept of Fire and some of different terms you may see thrown around the PF community.
-Hope this helps!
+By now, all of you lovely readers should know that we here at Partners in Fire are on a dedicated quest for financial independence.
+But what does that mean?
+What are the basics of fire?
+If you’ve ever asked yourself what the Fire Fundamentals are, this post is for you!
+We’re going to talk about the basic concept of Financial independence and define some of the different terms you may see thrown around the PF community.
+After reading this, you will totally be ready to get your fire on!

 The Basics of Fire

-Ok, so let’s start with the basics.
+We are going to start with the basics.
 What is Fire?
 You will usually see it written as an acronym – FI/RE.
 I shorten it to Fire because hashtags don’t understand that a backslash is part of the word; and because it’s easier to type.
 FI/RE stands for Financially Independent/Retired Early.
 Basically, it means that you can afford your life without having to work a job.
 It means living your life on your own terms, not on some employer’s terms.
-It’s a lofty goal indeed, but I think it’s achievable.
+It’s a lofty goal indeed, but I think it’s achievable for many people.

 Types of Fire